Gudradain/spirit-island-template/_docs/board_front.md

 ### General Icons
 General Images: Images for invaders, elements, dahan, etc in a board can be called by enclosing its name with "{}".
 For example, {dahan} or {fire}.
 Here is a list of what is available:
-- Elements (fire, water, earth, air, plant, animal, sun, moon, any, star (think the element icon on starlight))
+- Elements (fire, water, earth, air, plant, animal, sun, moon)
+	- any: the Any element icon
+	- star: the Element icon (from Starlight)
+	- markerplus, markerminus: the Prepare Element Marker and Discard Element Marker (from Shifting Memory)
 - Invaders (explorer, town, city)
+- Presence (presence, sacred-site)
 - Island symbols (blight, dahan, fear, disease, wilds, beast, strife, badlands)
 - Land symbols (sand, mountain, jungle, wetland, ocean, jungle-wetland, jungle-sand, sand-wetland, mountain-jungle, mountain-wetland, mountain-sand)
 - Targeting symbols (range-plus-one, range-0, range-1, range-2, range-3, range-4, player-spirit)